 And in some ways it is.
-UX dives into the science and psychology behind design.
+UX dives into the science and psychology behind web design.
 It’s full of laws, principles, and methodologies that are layered and complex, and UX designers do a lot studying and testing to understand all the elements of user experience.

-The process might be hard, but the overall concept is simple: UX design is about making your website easier to use and better at helping your visitors.
+The process might be hard, but the overall concept is simple: UX design is about making your website design easier to use and better at helping your visitors.

 Intuitively, I think we realize that UX is important because we’ve all known the frustration of bad online experiences